7 NFL Players Who Are Super Generous

 Check out these generous NFL players and share this post to spread gratitude.

-J.J.
-Watt.
-ThatHelps gave Watt a shout out on social media after Hurricane Harvey devastated Houston in 2017.
-The Houston Texans’ defensive end launched a relief fund that raised over $30 million dollars from more than 200,000 people.
+After Hurricane Harvey devastated Houston in 2017, the Houston Texans’ defensive end launched a relief fund that raised over $30 million dollars from more than 200,000 people.
 Among the donors: two Patriots.
 Tom Brady ($100,000) and Bill Belichick ($50,000).
 Watt hasn’t stopped helping his fellow Texans, either.
 He also distributed food and supplies to residents recovering from Harvey.
 The NFL agrees too: he won the Walter Payton Man of the Year Award!

 The Patriots quarterback supports a plethora of charities with his time and money, including Best Buddies International, the Boys and Girls Club of America, Entertainment Industry Foundation, and KaBOOM!, which builds creative play spaces for kids.